100Psycho007/Saarathi-AI/README.md

 ## 🎯 How It Works

+1. **Visit Landing Page** - Start at the clean, mission-focused landing page
+2. **Enter Saarathi AI** - Click the CTA button to access the main application
-1. **Fill Your Profile** - Enter your details: state, age, occupation, income, etc.
+3. **Fill Your Profile** - Enter your details: state, age, occupation, income, etc.
-2. **Get Matched** - Our eligibility engine analyzes your profile against all available schemes
+4. **Get Matched** - Our eligibility engine analyzes your profile against all available schemes
-3. **Explore Schemes** - View eligible schemes with detailed information and reasons
+5. **Explore Schemes** - View eligible schemes with detailed information and reasons
-4. **Ask Questions** - Use the AI assistant to get clarifications and guidance
+6. **Ask Questions** - Use the AI assistant to get clarifications and guidance
-5. **Apply** - Follow the application process with direct links to official portals
+7. **Apply** - Follow the application process with direct links to official portals

 ---